 - 3 years integrated nephrology and critical care (2 years nephrology + 1 year critical care medicine)

-Our fellows receive their education and training at Henry Ford Hospital, a nationally renowned specialty care, teaching, and research institution that is the flagship of Henry Ford Health System.
-Henry Ford Health System is one of the largest and most respected integrated health care delivery systems in the country, with more than 2.2 million patient visits annually.
+Our fellows receive their education and training at Henry Ford Hospital, a nationally renowned specialty care, teaching, and research institution that is the flagship of Henry Ford Health.
+Henry Ford Health is one of the largest and most respected integrated health care delivery systems in the country, with more than 2.2 million patient visits annually.

 The Division of Nephrology performs approximately 20,000 outpatient consultations and follow-up visits annually.
 Non-ICU nephrology patients are often admitted to the nephrology inpatient unit, reserved for patients with renal, electrolyte, and hypertensive disorders and kidney transplant recipients.
 Nephrology faculty serve as the attending physicians on the 34-bed inpatient unit where patients receive care by medical house staff.